boostercloud/booster/packages/rocket-auth-aws-infrastructure/README.md

 ### Resend Sign-up confirmation code

-If for some reason the confirmationCode never reach your email or your phone via SMS you can ask the api to resend a new one.
+If for some reason the confirmation code never reaches your email, or your phone via SMS, you can ask the API to resend a new one.

 #### Endpoint